Olivier de Germay

 Olivier Jacques Marie Certain de Germay de Cirfontaine (born 18 September 1960) is a French prelate of the Catholic Church who has been metropolitan archbishop of Lyon since December 2020.
-He served as bishop of Ajaccio from 2012–2020.
+He served as bishop of Ajaccio from 2012 to 2020.
 Before taking up his clerical career, he served as a paratrooper in the French army.

 Early life and career

 Olivier de Germay was born on 18 September 1960 in Tours, France.
 He was the third of five children born to Christian de Germay, a general in the French army, and Claude Bullier.
 He studied at the Military Lyceum in La Flèche and the Special Military School of Saint-Cyr in Coëtquidan, earning an engineering diploma and the rank of captain.
 Beginning in 1986 he served five years as an army paratrooper based in Tarbes, taking part in missions in Chad, Central Africa and Iraq.
 He left the army with the rank of lieutenant.
 He later described a moment of insight he experienced while on duty in Africa: